flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 The application will render the route component that matches the URL passed to the link.

-The new route component that handle the URL is instantiated and its guards called, and the old route component will be destroyed.
+The new route component that handles the URL is instantiated and its guards called, and the old route component will be destroyed.

 ## Route guards

 Since we mentioned **guards**, let's introduce them.

-You can think of them of lifecycle hooks or middleware, those are functions called at specific times during the execution of the application.
-You can jump in and alter the execution of a route, redirecting or simply cancelling the request.
+You can think of them of life cycle hooks or middleware, those are functions called at specific times during the execution of the application.
+You can jump in and alter the execution of a route, redirecting or simply canceling the request.

 You can have global guards by adding a callback to the `beforeEach()` and `afterEach()` property of the router.